Help Selecting Colors

-On the home page, click on the tab “Read Specs and Reviews” then enter your “make, model and year” then click “search”.
-Find your “trim” (if applicable) then click on “View Details”, then “Colors”.
+On the home page top menu, “Research” then enter your “make, model and year” then click “search”.

 On the home page click on “Used Cars”.
 Then scroll down that page until you see the box “Research Cars”.
 Enter your information.
 On the next page, select your year from the drop down menu.
 The page will transfer to the models page.
 Select your model then select your model, then look for the drop down menu on the right hand side of the page and select your year, then choose “Colors” located in the small menu just below the photo of the vehicle.

 Leather or Vinyl Sheen